TeamOpenSmartGlasses/SmartGlassesManager/README.md

 # Wearable Intelligence System

-The Wearable Intelligence System (WIS) is the homepage for your smart glasses.
-The WIS makes aims to make using smart glasses valuable, easy, useful, and fun.
-It does so with a host of built-in apps, voice controls, always available HUD information, an app launcher, and more.
-There's a number of powerful and fashionable smart glasses being released, and the WIS gives you an interface and apps to make those glasses useful.
+The Wearable Intelligence System (WIS) is the homepage for your smart glasses with a host of built-in apps, voice controls, always available HUD information, app launcher, and more.
+The WIS makes building smart glasses applications easy.
+There's a number of powerful and fashionable smart glasses being released (2022-24), and the WIS gives you an interface and apps to make those glasses useful.
 The WIS is like your phone homescreen or your computer desktop combined with a smart assistant.

+## beta Version Video

+Coming soon!

+### Early alpha Version Video
 [![Wearable Intelligence System Demo - Part 1](res/early_demo_thumbnail.png)](http://www.youtube.com/watch?v=O2a6ng9jICE "Wearable Intelligence System Demo - Smart Glasses Apps - Part 1")

 ## What It Can Do Now

-We're working hard to add use cases to the system.
-Here's a list of what it can already do:

-### Users
+### User Features

-#### Fully functional:

 - Search - Search the web with voice, see immediate results on your HUD.
 - Ask Questions - Ask an intelligent voice assistant any question, see answers on your HUD.
+- Live Translation - Translate live foreign language speech into your native language, and silently read the output on the screen.
 - Remember More - Memory tools to expand your memory with information recording and recall.
 - Visual Search - Define anything that you see.
 Find images with similiar content as your point-of-view (POV) camera image.
+- Name Memorizer - Never forget a name again with HUD notifications when you see a familiar face
 - Live Captions - Improve understanding and retention in conversations, meetings, lectures, etc. with live closed captions overlaid on your vision at all times.
 - Autociter / Wearable Referencer - Auto-associative voice search through a personal database, send relevant links to conversation partners over SMS.
-- Name Memorizer - Never forget a name again with HUD notifications when you see a familiar face

-#### In Progress:

-- Live Translation - Translate live foreign language speech into your native language, and silently read the output on the screen.
-- Social Tools - Improve emotional intelligence with affective computing running on your point-of-view, giving live insights into the non-verbal communication around you.
-- Egocentric/POV Recording - Record your egocentric camera, audio, location, transcripts, all with easy voice commands.
-- Much more

-### Developers
+### Developer Use

-The WIS makes is a software framework that makes it easy to build smart glasses applications.
+The WIS can do much more if you are a researcher, engineer, scientist, or diy hobby maker because it's a software framework that makes it easy to build smart glasses applications and experiments.
 Checkout the [Documentation](#documentation) for more information.

 ## How To Use